bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 With the exception of deleted record data, the diff may include additional blocks which receivers should ignore.

-Repository hosts may generate diffs in real-time for each commit or on-demand for specific baseline revisions.
-However, hosts are not required to maintain complete revision history and may lack access to prior repository states, particularly when hosting migrated repositories or operating with limited storage.

-When a host cannot provide an accurate diff from a requested baseline revision due to missing historical data, it may substitute a diff from an earlier available revision, effectively including additional blocks that encompass a longer change history.
-Hosts should select the most recent available baseline to minimize the diff size.
-Hosts are not expected to support diff generation between two arbitrary historical points.

-In the extreme case where no historical state is available, the host may provide the complete current repository, which constitutes a diff from the empty repository state.
-This flexibility ensures that synchronization can proceed regardless of available historical data, though consumers may receive more comprehensive change sets than originally requested.

-## Diff Verification Constraints {#diff-constraints}
+## Diff Verification Limitations {#diff-limits}

 Repository diffs present verification challenges for consumers who do not maintain complete repository state.
 These consumers often wish to authenticate repository content and utilize records without persisting the entire repository structure, making diffs an attractive option for lightweight verification.

-Diffs partially support this use case by providing a signed commit and the relevant portions of the merkle tree, creating a verifiable proof chain for record creations, updates, and deletions.
+Diffs partially support this use case by providing a signed commit and the relevant portions of the Merkle tree, creating a verifiable proof chain for record creations, updates, and deletions.
 When a recipient possesses both a diff and a corresponding list of operations, they can use the diff contents to cryptographically verify that the operations are authentic.

 However, observers without knowledge of the complete baseline repository state cannot reliably enumerate all operations by examining the diff contents alone.
-While comprehensive diffs may reveal created or updated records by traversing to the leaf nodes, they provide no information about deletion operations that occurred during the period that the diff represents.
+While comprehensive diffs  reveal created or updated records by traversing to the leaf nodes, they provide no information about deletion operations that occurred during the period that the diff represents.

-Diffs enable verification of a known operation list but cannot be used to exhaustively reconstruct the complete operation list from diff contents alone.
-Conversely, if a recipient has a complete repository structure from some prior revision and receives a diff representing changes since that revision, they can compute the complete set of operations that occurred between the two versions.
+This means that while diffs enable verification of a known operation list, they cannot be used to exhaustively reconstruct the complete operation list from diff contents alone.
+However, if a recipient has a complete repository structure from some prior revision and receives a diff representing changes since that revision, they can compute the complete set of operations that occurred between the two versions.

-This asymmetry means diffs cannot substitute for complete state tracking when comprehensive operation enumeration is required.
+This asymmetry means diffs alone cannot substitute for complete state tracking when comprehensive operation enumeration is required.
+An efficient mechanism for cross-verification of a diff and enumerated operation list against the prior repository commit state is described in {#streaming-validation}.

 # Real-time synchronization {#realtime}